‘Spider-Man: No Way Home’ Review: Tom Holland Cleans Out the Cobwebs of Unwieldy Franchise in This Multiverse Super-Battle

 Desperate to protect his family and friends, Peter appeals to all-powerful wizard Doctor Strange (Benedict Cumberbatch) to cast a spell that will make everyone forget his identity.
 Instead, the plan backfires, calling everyone who ever knew that Peter was Spider-Man out of their dimension and into his.
 To make things a little easier for the movie to manage, it’s really only the villains who answer Strange’s calling, which is impressive enough, considering that means enlisting Alfred Molina (Doc Ock), Willem Dafoe (Green Goblin), Jamie Fox (Electro), Thomas Haden Church (Sandman) and Rhys Ifans (The Lizard) to reprise their roles.
 Meanwhile, to make things easier for Spider-Man to manage, none is even remotely as intimidating as they were when threatening the world before.

-“No Way Home” keeps the surprises coming up to (and even through) the end credits, but perhaps the biggest twist is Peter’s decision — together with girlfriend MJ (Zendaya) and best bud Ned (Jacob Batalon) — not to defeat these villains the way his predecessors did.
-Instead, Peter hopes to “cure” these miscreants of the mutations that are making them unhappy, even if it means defying Doctor Strange (a character on loan from the broader Marvel Cinematic Universe, in which Holland’s Spider-Man has been making now-regular appearances).
+“No Way Home” keeps the surprises coming up to (and even through) the end credits, but perhaps the most unexpected is Peter’s decision — together with girlfriend MJ (Zendaya) and best bud Ned (Jacob Batalon) — not to defeat these villains the way his predecessors did.
+Instead, Peter hopes to “cure” these goons of the mutations that are making them unhappy, even if it means defying Doctor Strange (one of several characters on loan from the broader Marvel Cinematic Universe, in which Holland’s Spider-Man has been making now-regular appearances).

 For my money, Holland has been the least interesting of the three big-screen Spider-Men, coming across younger and less mature than Maguire or Garfield.
 Until now.
 This simple plot development makes him more than just an acrobat in spandex, juggling awkward high school experiences with flashy visual-effects battles — although both elements carry through to this film, in which college acceptance carries equal weight with a big CG showdown at the Statue of Liberty.
 He’s further disrupting the Marvel-movie formula (which already got a massive upset with the “Age of Ultron”-ending “snap” and inevitable time-travel gimmick it took to reverse it) and even going so far as to redefine audiences’ collective notion of heroism.

 As complicated as it all sounds, “No Way Home” sticks to a relatively straightforward idea of the multiverse, taking extra care to walk us through the logical loop-de-loops its plot requires.
 Whenever Doctor Strange shows up in a Marvel movie, audiences ought to be prepared for some magical monkey business — the kind of rule-bending that essentially makes anything possible.
-Superhero movies are only as good as their villains, and it’s a thrill to be reunited with Doc Ock and Green Goblin again, and though the other three baddies were relatively disappointing by comparison, this film focuses on the tragic dimension of their characters and their capacity for redemption.
+Superhero movies are only as good as their villains, and it’s a thrill to be reunited with Doc Ock and Green Goblin again.
+Though the other three baddies were relatively disappointing in their original incarnations, this film focuses on the tragic dimension of their characters and their capacity for redemption.

 It’s not quite so successful at identifying the rage building in Peter Parker, whose good intentions directly result in an irreversible loss.
-Holland strives to convey the way Spider-Man is torn between the instinct to help his adversaries and a much darker impulse to seek revenge (a watered-down version of the Jedi/Sith tug-of-war we’ve seen in “Star Wars” protagonists).
-But that conflict serves as a promising setup for the movie’s obvious mid-movie surprise.
+While incendiary news reports — from conspiracy-monger J. Jonah Jameson (J.K.
+Simmons), an unlikely constant across the multiverse — paint him as a menace, Spidey is torn between the instinct to help his adversaries and a much darker impulse to seek revenge (a watered-down version of the Jedi/Sith tug-of-war we’ve seen in “Star Wars” protagonists).
+Though Holland looks too much like an eager Boy Scout for us to believe he’ll go rogue, that conflict serves as a promising setup for the movie’s obvious mid-point twist — one that trailers have hidden, but reviews really ought to unpack.
 Be warned that spoilers will follow.

 Garfield, so good in this year’s “Tick, Tick… Boom,” radiates more charisma here than he ever did in his two Spider-Man installments.
 And the older-and-wiser Maguire, who’d gotten soft and lazy between his second and third Spider-Man movies, reminds audiences who haven’t seen him on screen in years why we found him so appealing in the first place.
 There’s something fundamentally worrisome about dissolving the barriers between these separate iterations of the franchise, and yet, the entire creative team seems committed to treating the multiverse not as a stunt, but as an opportunity to more fully explore what Peter Parker stands for.